-Other sex crimes seem more sinister, and their penalties include life in prison.
-Sex crimes against children and violent or forcible rape are crimes which are subject to the most vigorous prosecution and harshest penalties.
-If you have been charged with first degree rape, lewd acts with a minor, or other serious sex crime, you have likely been painted as a monster by your accuser, police, and prosecutors.
+Others seem more sinister, and their penalties include life in prison.
+Crimes against children and violent or forcible rape are crimes which are subject to the most vigorous prosecution and harshest penalties.
+If you have been charged with first degree rape, lewd acts with a minor, or other serious crimes, you have likely been painted as a monster by your accuser, police, and prosecutors.
 We are here to help change that image.
 You are not a monster.
 You are a person in need of competent and wise legal counsel to help you make the best of a difficult situation.
 At Phillips & Associates, we can help.

-At Phillips & Associates, we handle every degree of state and federal sex offenses, and we have a strong record of successful outcomes in challenging sex crime cases.
-Our sex crime dismissals and acquittals have helped in making us one of the top criminal defense law firms in Oklahoma City.
+At Phillips & Associates, we handle every degree of state and federal sex offenses, and we have a strong record of successful outcomes in these types of cases.
+Our dismissals and acquittals have helped in making us one of the top criminal defense law firms in Oklahoma City.

-Whether facing a misdemeanor charge for soliciting a prostitute or a felony rape charge, for many people the greatest consequence of a sex crime conviction is the social stigma that surrounds the offense.
-Accusation and conviction of a sex crime can devastate marriages, obliterate families, destroy personal relationships, and ruin careers.
+Whether facing a misdemeanor charge for soliciting a prostitute or a felony rape charge, for many people the greatest consequence of conviction is the social stigma that surrounds the offense.
+Accusation and conviction in these cases can devastate marriages, obliterate families, destroy personal relationships, and ruin careers.
 For those who are required to register as sex offenders, the punishment remains public, and it extends far beyond the completion of any jail or prison term.

 Sex offender registration is not merely a state-level requirement for those convicted of sex crimes.
 It is a federal mandate under the Adam Walsh Child Protection and Safety Act of 2006.
 This act is intended "To protect children from sexual exploitation and violent crime, to prevent child abuse and child pornography, to promote Internet safety, and to honor the memory of Adam Walsh and other child crime victims."
 Title I of the act is the Sex Offender Registration and Notification Act, which outlines requirements for sex offender registration and delineates penalties for failure to comply.